 Expect more, pay less

-Target, with its endless aisles of red tags and bullseyes, is a favorite to shoppers all across America.
+Target, with its endless aisles of red tags and bullseyes, is a favorite of shoppers all across America.
 The massive store chain is a haven of sales on items from home decor to grocery items and everything in between.
 In a post-COVID world, finding the best price for items you need is more important than ever.

-While many assume Target (or its competitor, Walmart, which doesn’t necessarily always have cheaper items) has the best deal on all items, consumers should be aware of which products are actually offered for the best price.
+While many assume Target (or its competitor, Walmart) has the best deal on all items, consumers should be aware of which products are actually offered for the best price.
 Moreover, because Target specializes in almost everything (and nearly guarantees you’ll be walking out of the store with more items than you bargained for), it’s important to know which items you’re not buying that you should be.
-If you’re not careful, you might end up missing out on some of the best deals in the store without realizing it.
+If you’re not careful, you might end up missing out on some of the best sales in the store without realizing it.
 On your next Target run, expect more and pay less by dropping these items in your cart, and make sure you know the things Walmart won’t sell anymore so you can grab them on your Target run.

 Frozen fruits and veggies

 Stocking up on frozen fruits and vegetables is a convenient way to eat more nutrient-dense foods, without food waste.
 Target’s frozen fruits and veggies eliminate the possibility of tossing rotten or forgotten produce.
 According to a Consumer Reports test, the mixed frozen vegetables from Target’s Market Pantry brand were just as crisp and fresh-tasting as Birds Eye.
-If you’re more interested in starting your own garden for fresh fruits and veggies, take a look at these small container gardens to inspire you.
+Get ready for the best Labor Day deals at Target.

 Nuts, seeds, and trail mix

 Although nuts are high in calories and fat, they’re nutritional powerhouses.
-In fact, research shows that eating nuts and seeds daily could lower your risk of heart disease, diabetes, and it may even lengthen your life, according to Harvard Medical School.
-That said, nuts and seeds could cost a pretty penny, which is why the Target-exclusive brand Archer Farms’ 15-plus trail mix and nut packet variations are so appealing.
-And at $8 for a 27-oz mixed package, you can’t go wrong.
+In fact, research shows that eating nuts and seeds daily could lower your risk of heart disease and diabetes, and it may even lengthen your life, according to Harvard Medical School.
+That said, nuts and seeds could cost a pretty penny, which is why the Market Pantry trail mix and nut packet variations are so appealing.
+And at $5.30 for a 26-oz mixed package, you can’t go wrong.
 Find out the most inexpensive day to go shopping and more cheapest days of the week to do absolutely anything.

-Especially right now, as many Americans are leaning towards cooking and eating at home for safety reasons, seasoning and spices are necessary items to have on hand.
+Seasoning and spices are necessary items to have on hand.
 Although a little spice can go a long way in some recipes, spices themselves are expensive pantry staples.
 Target, however, has lots of spices at great prices under their Market Pantry label.
 Staple seasonings like ground cinnamon, onion powder, and garlic powder are available for a little over $1—and the reviews are glowing.
 See what other inexpensive Target products you can pick up for only $7 or less.

 Paper towels, toilet paper, and tissues

-Though the Great Toilet Paper Shortage and Run of 2020 is over, you never want to short on paper products.
+Though the Great Toilet Paper Shortage and Run of 2020 is over, you never want to be short on paper products.
 For your average everyday spills, Target’s Up & Up Paper Towels fit the bill.
 The towels are high scorers in absorbency and wet strength on Consumer Reports‘ paper towel rating and review list (just beware of what you shouldn’t clean with paper towels).
 Plus, the Up & Up brand also sells tissues and toilet paper—both of which have rave reviews too.
 Target gives lots of coupons for Up & Up with receipts as well.

 Target sells LaCroix, a sparkling water brand with a cult-like following, including harder-to-find flavors like Passionfruit and Key Lime, according to reviews.
-And if you’re looking for a more cost-friendly alternative, the Simply Balanced Target brand for flavored sparkling water for less than $3 for an eight-pack.
+And if you’re looking for a more cost-friendly alternative, the Simply Balanced Target brand for flavored sparkling water costs just over $3 for an eight-pack.
 Check out these amazing dollar store deals on products you may now want to get there all the time.

-“If you’re still working from home and you’re tired of using your coffee table as a desk space, you can find affordable pieces at Target,” says Julie Ramhold of DealNews.com.
+“If you’re still working from home and you’re tired of using your coffee table as a desk space, you can find affordable pieces at Target,” says Ramhold.
 “While they may not become heirloom pieces, you can find solid pieces to outfit your home office that won’t break the bank.”
 Target has a variety of affordable furniture options for the new post–COVID-19 lifestyle.
 The furniture will help you make the best of the situation in style.
-Make sure you’re making the most of your working from home time with these tips.
+Make sure you know the best time of year to buy cheap finds including discounted furniture.

 Other great grocery-section finds at Target are condiments.
-Expert taste testers at Consumer Reports found that the Market Pantry Ketchup is just as full-flavored Heinz.
+Expert taste testers at Consumer Reports found that the Market Pantry Ketchup is just as full-flavored as Heinz.
 And the Market Pantry Mayonnaise, which rivaled Hellmann’s in taste and texture, costs 25 percent less.
 While these products are best to buy at Target, the store isn’t the cheapest for everything.
 Check out these things to buy on Amazon that are cheaper than what you’ll find at Target.

 A Consumer Reports survey found that Target’s drug prices beat out chain giants like CVS, Rite Aid, and Walgreens.
-The generic version of Advil at Target, by the Up & Up brand, costs about $1.99 for 100 capsules—compared to $1.59 for a 50ct for Rite Aid’s store brand, per Consumer Reports.
-Similarly, prices at Target for Aleve and Alegra 24-hour are less than those at Walgreens and Rite-Aid.
+The generic version of Advil at Target, by the Up & Up brand, costs about $2.19 for 100 capsules—compared to $1.59 for a 50 ct for Rite Aid’s store brand, per Consumer Reports.
+Similarly, prices at Target for Aleve and Allegra 24-hour are less than those at Walgreens and Rite Aid.
 Even prescriptions are cheaper at Target.
 Consumer Reports found that generic prescription drugs, such as certain diabetes drugs and antidepressants, could cost as little as $4 for a 30-day supply.
 Check out these other things you should avoid buying at the drugstore.

-Sipping vino from a box doesn’t seem so odd when you pay less than $5 a bottle.
+Sipping vino from a box doesn’t seem so odd when you pay $5 a bottle.
 Target’s boxed wine, Wine Cube, comes in a three-liter box that is equal to four regular bottles, Delish reports.
 Unfortunately, you can’t find this product for sale in every Target due to restrictions in individual states.
-These are the Kirkland items you should always buy at Costco.
+Don’t miss these things you aren’t buying at Target, but should be.

 Bath and hand towels are consistently popular Target items.
 Not only does the store have a great selection, but they also always have strong sales, gobankingrates.com reports.
 Target’s Fieldcrest and Threshold brands are especially known for being both soft and durable, according to reviews.
-Try to follow these rules for shopping at Target, Walmart, and more during the pandemic.
+Make sure you know how to decode Target’s price tags before your next shopping trip.

-If you’re braving the office (which will definitely look quite different than you remember—here’s how to stay safe at the office) or loving working from home, you might want to get your caffeine fix at home for a while.
+If you’re heading to the office again after loving working from home, you might want to get your caffeine fix in the house for a while.
 Target has some of the best coffee makers on the market at great prices.
-Plus, Target is the home to a few exclusive Black & Decker coffeemakers.
-These are the easy ways you can save even more money at Target.
+Plus, Target is home to a few exclusive Black & Decker coffeemakers.

 After spending so much time at home last year, are you sick of looking at the same walls?
 Maybe it’s time to redecorate!
 Lamps, dishes, and accessory home decor items at Target are the main items interior designers recommend buying, according to TODAY.
 Target’s trendy designer collaborations let you add stylish decor without breaking the bank.
-“Side tables, baskets, clocks, vases—they do such a good job putting out great design for relatively little,” Erin Gates, a Boston-based interior designer, stylist, and creator of the blog Elements of Style told TODAY.
+“Side tables, baskets, clocks, vases—they do such a good job putting out great design for relatively little,” Erin Gates, a Boston-based interior designer, stylist, and creator of the blog Elements of Style, told TODAY.
 Again, the Threshold Target brand reigns supreme in this home-centric category.
-Next, check out the savvy shopping tricks you’ll wish you knew all along.
+Next, check out these deep discounts and see what goes on super sale in July.